hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 ## Acknowledgments and attributions

-Embarasingly large portions of the language of this syllabus as well as ideas related to growth grading and flipped learning are influenced by work and writing of of [Prof. Robert Talbert and Prof. David Clark](https://gradingforgrowth.com/), mathematics faculty at Grand Valley State University.
+Embarrassingly large portions of the language of this syllabus as well as ideas related to growth grading and flipped learning are influenced by work and writing of of [Prof. Robert Talbert and Prof. David Clark](https://gradingforgrowth.com/), mathematics faculty at Grand Valley State University.

 ## Appendix A: List of Learning Targets